The algebro-geometric aspect of the iterated limit of a quaternary of means of four terms: A Family of Curves

 Since \(\Im\tau\) is positive definite, we have

 hence \(v\) satisfies \(v^\ast Uv<0\). \end{proof} We define a domain \(\mathcal{B}\) in \(\C^4\) and the \(3\)-dimensional complex ball \(\mathbb{B}_3\) by

 By Proposition \ref{prop:expression of period matrix by the period}, the first column vector \(v\) of \(\tau_B\) is in \(\mathcal{B}\) and represents an element of \(\mathbb{B}_3\).
-Hereafter, we use the same symbols for an element in \(\mathcal{B}\) and for the equivalent class containing it in \(\mathbb{B}_3\) when there is no risk of confusion.
-The following proposition shows that any element \(v\in \mathbb{B}_3\) gives an element of \(\mathfrak{S}_4\) by \eqref{eq:def of tau}, refer to \cite{Na26} for its proof.
+Hereafter, we use the same symbols for an element in \(\mathcal{B}\) and for the equivalence class containing it in \(\mathbb{B}_3\) when there is no risk of confusion.